Faculty

 Elaine Orsini RP

-Profession: Registered Psychotherapist, Trained MBSR, MBCT and MSC Teacher
+Profession: Registered Psychotherapist, Certified MBCT & MBSR Facilitator, and Trained MSC Facilitator

 Elaine is a Registered Psychotherapist, teacher and meditator.
 Elaine has received her MBSR Facilitation Certificate from the University of Toronto’s Factor-Inwentash Faculty of Social Work.
-Elaine is trained in teaching Mindfulness-Based Stress Reduction (MBSR), Mindfulness-Based Cognitive Therapy (MBCT), Mindful Self-Compassion (MSC) as well as introductory mindfulness workshops.
+Elaine is certified in teaching Mindfulness-Based Stress Reduction (MBSR), Mindfulness-Based Cognitive Therapy (MBCT), and trained in teaching Mindful Self-Compassion (MSC) as well as introductory mindfulness workshops.

 Shawna Perlin MD